 The reader is encouraged to review the Company statutory filings on www.sedar.com.

 APPROVAL

-The Board of Directors of Excelsior Mining Corp. has approved the disclosure contained in this MD&A as of April 21, 2017.
+The Board of Directors of Excelsior Mining Corp. has approved the disclosure contained in this MD&A as of March 27, 2018 and these disclosures are effective as of March 27, 2018.